-1.2 Organic Farm Plan
+1.2 Organic System Plan

-An organic farm plan is central to the certification process.
-The farm plan describes production, handling, and record-keeping systems, and demonstrates to certifiers an understanding of organic practices for a specific crop.
+An organic system plan (OSP) is central to the certification process.
+The OSP describes production, handling, and record-keeping systems, and demonstrates to certifiers an understanding of organic practices for a specific crop.
 The process of developing the plan can be very valuable in terms of anticipating potential issues and challenges, and fosters thinking of the farm as a whole system.
-Soil, nutrient, pest, and weed management are all interrelated on organic farms and must be managed in concert to be successful.
+Soil, nutrient, pest, and weed management are all interrelated on organic farms and must be managed in concert for success.
 Certifying organizations may be able to provide a template for the farm plan.
-The following description of the farm plan is from the NOP web site:
+The following description of the organic system plan is from the USDA National Organic Program Handbook: